alexviktoria/alexviktoria/README.md

 - 👀 I’m interested in discovering a lot of new and useful information
 - 🌱 I’m currently studying at a software testing course with Vadim Ksendzov, Python, Java and many other things ☺
 - 💞️ I’m looking to collaborate on open source/commercial projects
-- 📫 How to reach me telegram: @Alexeeva_Viktoria, e-mail: tori-r@mail.ru
+- 📫 How to reach me telegram:https://t.me/Alexeeva_Viktoria, e-mail: tori-r@mail.ru

 <!---
 alexviktoria/alexviktoria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.